roxannecvl/scrapy/reportAlexander.md

 ### Your own coverage tool

-Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.

-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:

-git diff ...

-What kinds of constructs does your tool support, and how accurate is its output?

----

 I took the simple approach to manual instrumentation of my function by creating an array and hardcoding in the function the different branches if they are accessed with the array.
 At the end of the test class,